vippsas/vipps-ecom-api/vipps-ecom-api.md

 ```

 **Please note:** The Merchant Serial Number (MSN) is a unique id for the sale
-unit that this payment is made for.
+unit that this agreement is made for.
 This is a required parameter if you are a
-Vipps eCom partner making payments on behalf of a merchant.
-The partner must
+Vipps Recurring partner making agreements on behalf of a merchant.
+The partner
-use the merchant's MSN (not the partner's MSN).
+must use the merchant's MSN (not the partner's MSN.
 This parameter is optional,
-and recommended, for regular Vipps merchants making payments for themselves.
+and recommended, for regular Vipps merchants making agreements for themselves.

 ## Idempotency